Powerlearnproject/se-assignment-day-2-git-and-github-harjybhorlah/README.md

 8. after all reviews have been done then you can proceed to merge pull request.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+Forking and cloning are two fundamental concepts in GitHub and version control systems that serve different purposes.
+Both are used to create copies of repositories, but they are used in different contexts and have distinct use cases.
+Forking a repository on GitHub creates a personal copy of someone else's repository under your own GitHub account.
+This copy is fully independent of the original repository but retains its history and connection to the original project.
+After forking, the repository is completely under your control.
+You can make changes without affecting the original repository.
+Cloning a repository involves creating a local copy of a repository on your machine.
+This copy contains all the files, branches, and commit history of the remote repository.Cloning creates a local repository that you can work with on your own computer.
+You can make changes, commit them, and push them to the remote repository if you have write access.
+Scenarios Where Forking is Particularly Useful:
+1. Contributing to Open Source Projects: If you want to contribute to an open-source project, you fork the repository to your own GitHub account.
+You then make changes or improvements in your fork and propose these changes to the original repository via a pull request.
+2. Personalization: If you find a project that is close to what you need but requires customization, you can fork the repository and modify it according to your needs.
+This way, you can retain the original project while tailoring it to your requirements.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.